-Hiring an editor for your content is crucial to gain a competitive edge in the content-writing game.
+Hiring an editor to get your content publish-ready is crucial to gain a competitive edge in the overcrowded content-writing game.
 However, determining who is the best fit for the job can be difficult.
-Editors play an essential role in content writing.
+There are several benefits to hiring a professional editor.

 They can help in both improving the quality of language and optimizing your blogs for SEO and factual or technical accuracy.
 In some cases, they may even help in devising strategy and hiring or selecting writers for your content.